Fujifilm X-Pro2 vs Nikon D4S

 Review summary: Fujifilm X-Pro2 vs Nikon D4S

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Nikon D4S?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-Pro2: